 Finally, in 2010, Gold Foundation was officially launched.

-Since our opening, we have continued to innovate for our growing community by developing new programs and support for young people with Asperger’s and their families.
+Since our opening, we have continued to innovate for our growing community by developing new programs and support for young people on the Autism Spectrum and their families.

-We look forward to continuing our journey by assisting more and more young Aspies find their place and tap into their untapped strengths.
+We look forward to continuing our journey by assisting more and more young autistic people find their place and tap into their untapped strengths.

-We designed and developed an innovative pilot program for teenagers, now known as ‘Youth Group’ to provide a meeting place for young people with Asperger’s and to provide the ‘next step’ for our young people after participating in the Social Skills Training.
+We designed and developed an innovative pilot program for teenagers, now known as ‘Youth Group’ to provide a meeting place for young people on the Autism Spectrum and to provide the ‘next step’ for our young people after participating in the Social Skills Training.

 We introduced ‘Educational Seminars’ which are designed to empower families.
-These seminars educated Parents & Carers with specific skills which will support the positive development of their child with Asperger’s, their siblings and the family as a unit.
+These seminars educated Parents & Carers with specific skills which will support the positive development of their autistic child, their siblings and the family as a unit.

-The Gold Foundation has now finally secured a new, permanent home at Camden Park Community Centre located at 9-11 Carlisle St, Camden Park.
-The new site is peaceful, safe, well-resourced and on beautiful grounds
+Gold Foundation has now finally secured a new, permanent home at Camden Park Community Centre located at 9-11 Carlisle St, Camden Park.
+The new site is peaceful, safe, well-resourced and on beautiful grounds.

 Our new home at Camden Park Community Centre is four times bigger than our previous Unley home.
 It has a dedicated cottage for the younger Gold children, a great Youth Group facility, themed program rooms, training rooms, enclosed and safe outdoor recreation areas and parents’ waiting rooms.